 With 3 of your best gems at L25 – try much higher Torment levels.
 Now it’s time to find some key items!

 Now that you have the base “power level” of your 6 set and gems, let’s take a break to review How to play & adjust your build.
 These tips are basic, nothing comprehensive, but helpful nonetheless!

-Adjusting your build is a key knowledge point – certain weak spots in your build may appear due to RNG, so it’s in your best interest to address these.
-Again, with only 3 required skills, there’s a lot of room for creativity.
+Adjusting your build is a key knowledge point – certain weak spots in your build may appear due to RNG drops, so it’s in your best interest to address these.

 Here we discuss Playstyle Notes and build Build Adjustments.

 Run of the mill Thorns build, made more powerful with Akarat’s Champion.
 All of your “attacks” have a cooldown (for now), so it’s annoying compared to the usual builds, if you’ve never ran thorns before.